 Even the most avid gardeners have a bad year!
 Any number of things can keep you out of the garden in April and May, weather problems, work commitments, family problems . . . we’ve all been there.
 But don’t give up on your summer vegetable garden just yet.
 There are still plenty of yummy veggies you can get planted now (in mid to late June) and get a nice harvest before the summer ends.

 Let’s talk about what you can still get planted now and also talk about a few things that you can wait on and plant in about 5 or 6 weeks (Around August 1st for most of us), and while you’re at it, be sure to download my printable Gardening Self-Assessment to help you troubleshoot any gardening issues, plan your best “plant by” dates for your area, and find solutions to your gardening challenges.
-You can download that printable self-assessment here.
+You can find my printable self-assessment here.

 Summer/Warm Season Veggies in Your Summer Vegetable Garden